 Nathan Friend: Toowoomba product Friend made his NRL debut in the famous Origin-depleted ‘Baby Broncos’ defeat of Wests Tigers in 2002 under Brisbane assistant coach Craig Bellamy, before joining Bellamy at Melbourne in 2003.
 The hooker played 34 games across four seasons, culminating in an appearance off the bench in the Storm’s 2006 grand final loss.
 A mainstay during the Titans’ first five seasons, Friend joined the Warriors in 2012 and played 86 games in four years – a stint perhaps best remembered for his freakish upside-down pass against the Storm that won the Headline Moment of the Year at the 2015 Dally Ms. Friend finished an admirable 242-game career back at the Titans in 2016.

 Ryan Hoffman: Starting his NRL career with Melbourne in 2003, second-rower Hoffman featured in four straight grand finals for the club (2006-09) and won a premiership in 2012 after returning to the Storm from a one-season stint at Wigan in the wake of the 2010 salary cap scandal.
 A veteran of seven Tests for Australia, Hoffman played the last of his 14 Origins for NSW after joining the Warriors on a rich deal in 2015.
 He stayed in Auckland for three seasons, captaining the club in 2016 and playing 60 games, including his 300th career NRL appearance.
 He returned for a third Storm stint in 2018, hitting the 250-game mark for the club before injury brought a premature end to his final season.

 Blake Green: Journeyman five-eighth Green had uneventful stints with Parramatta, Cronulla and Canterbury, but a four-season Super League stint – which included a Harry Sunderland Trophy win in Wigan’s 2013 grand final success – turned his career around.
 Green’s two-year stay at Melbourne garnered 50 games and a grand final appearance in 2016, while he was hailed as one of the buys of the year after linking with Manly in 2017.
-The wily playmaker’s influence has been equalling striking since joining the Warriors this year, touted as a possible NSW Origin bolter at the age of 31 as he helped the club to a finals return.
+The wily playmaker’s influence was equalling striking after joining the Warriors in 2018 touted as a possible NSW Origin bolter at the age of 31 as he helped the club to a finals return.
 Subsequent campaigns have been less impressive, but Green will bring up his 50th appearance for the Warriors this week.

 Adam Blair: Northland product Blair became a grand final winner and Kiwi Test regular during six seasons at the Storm, playing 121 games for the club – including grand finals in 2006 and 2008-09.
 He then joined the Tigers for an ill-fated three-season stay in 2012 that saw him losing his New Zealand jumper and become one of the NRL’s most maligned players.
 But he regained his international spot at the end of 2014, just before linking with Brisbane.
 The enforcer played 74 games for the Broncos from 2015-17 – including a grand final loss in his first season at the club – before signing a deal to join the Warriors.
 Blair extended his Kiwis record to 43 Tests during a disastrous World Cup campaign at the end of 2017, but he featured prominently in the Warriors’ stunning start to 2018.
-He has 282 NRL appearances to his name since debuting in 2006 – the most ever by a non-Australian.
+He has 317 NRL appearances to his name since debuting in 2006 – the most ever by a non-Australian.

 Tohu Harris: Hastings-born Harris was a shock Kiwi Test debutant in 2013 after just six first-grade games for the Storm, but he quickly developed into one of the NRL’s elite back-rowers, racking up 16 Test appearances by the end of 2016.
 Harris signed with the Warriors early in 2017, but not before signing off from the Storm by starring in their 2017 grand final triumph – his 117th outing for the club.
-The 26-year-old has been at the forefront of the Warriors’ resurgence in 2018 despite a couple of stints on the sidelines due to concussion and a knee injury.
+He was at the forefront of the Warriors’ resurgence in 2018 despite a couple of stints on the sidelines due to concussion and a knee injury.
 Harris has played 36 games for the Warriors to date.